aws-samples/aws-do-eks/Container-Root/eks/deployment/horizontal-pod-autoscaler/custom-metrics-autoscaling/README.md

         ebs: true
 ```

-The manifest defines an EKS cluster version `1.29` with Karpenter version `0.32.4`.
+The manifest defines an EKS cluster version `1.28`.
 It has a managed node group of c5.xlarge instance type nodes which is used to run system pods like coredns and karpenter.
+We will deploy Karpenter after the cluster has been created.

 ## 1.7.
 Create EKS cluster